Polyfill (programming): core-js

-core-js is the most popular and powerful JavaScript standard library polyfill.
+core-js is one of the most popular JavaScript standard library polyfills.
 Includes polyfills for ECMAScript up to the latest version of the standard: promises, symbols, collections, iterators, typed arrays, many other features, ECMAScript proposals, some cross-platform WHATWG / W3C features and proposals like URL.
 You can load only required features or use it without global namespace pollution.
 It can be integrated with Babel, which allows it to automatically inject required core-js modules into your code.